-why is my electrical panel circuit overload
+Why is my electrical panel circuit overload

 Electrical

-The answer to 'why is my electrical panel circuit overload' is that the circuit is drawing more electrical current than it is designed to handle.
-This can happen for several common reasons, such as a short circuit, too many high-wattage devices connected to the circuit, or a problem with the circuit breaker itself.
+The answer to 'why is my electrical panel circuit overload' is that the circuit is drawing more electricity than it is rated to handle.
+This can be caused by a variety of issues, such as too many appliances or devices running on the same circuit, a short circuit, or a malfunctioning electrical component.
+Symptoms of an overloaded circuit include flickering lights, outlets that don't work, or circuit breakers that keep tripping.

 Step-by-Step Guide